 Until very recently, we did not have ARM data suitable for driving either model.
-We have, therefore, been "practicing" with the GARP^(a) Atlantic Tropical Experiment (GATE) data, using both the SCM and the GCM.
-An example is shown in Figure 3.
-This shows the observed and SCM-simulated precipitation rates for GATE Phase III.
-The SCM is run here in a fully prognostic mode-not a semi-prognostic test.
+We have, therefore, been practicing with data from the Global Atmospheric Research Program's

+(GARP) Atlantic Tropical Experiment (GATE), using both the SCM and the CEM.
+An example is presented in Figure 3, which shows the observed and SCM-simulated precipitation rates for GATE Phase III.
+The SCM is run here in a fully prognostic mode-this is not a semi-prognostic test.
 The agreement between the observations and the simulation is quite encouraging.

 Figure 4 shows a similar test performed with the CEM.
 Again, the results are quite encouraging.
-Further results were shown at the Science Team meeting.
+Further results will be shown at the Science Team meeting.